SochaDev/sochadev.github.io/assets/downloads/socha-dev-executive-summary.md

 ## Workflow

-Socha Dev uses PHP frameworks (Phalcon and Slim are current favorites), Drupal, TDD and BDD suites, continuous integration services (TravisCI, CircleCI) and a slew of front-end tools to complete projects, end-to-end.
+Socha Dev uses PHP frameworks, Drupal, TDD and BDD suites, continuous integration services and a slew of front-end tools to complete projects, end-to-end.
 We also offer full-stack JavaScript development expertise using many tools such as Node.js, Express, AngularJS, Meteor, RESTful APIs and NoSQL databases.

 {% include workflow.md %}